 After a long day of hiking through steaming hot Japanese hills, the night is blissfully cool.
 The hotel we stay in for the night is modern, boring, and best described as “functional”.
 Well, not very functional for me, as the bathroom is painfully small and I have to knee down to brush my teeth.
 Anyways, at that night we go out and eat at a family style restaurant, which is a change of pace, as we usually eat “at home” at the traditional ryokan we often stay.

 And at that restaurant I get to eat one of the best game dishes ever.
 A thick, soupy wild boar stew with a raw egg yolk on top, just for decadence, and chunky buckwheat noodles to go with it.
 This delicious dish was my inspiration for this recipe.
 I didn’t attempt to recreate it, I just wanted to capture the idea and I am really pleased with the result.

 Before you cook this recipe, make sure to read it first.
-There are quite many components and some of them need quite a lot of time.
+There are quite a lot of components and some of them need quite a lot of time to prepare.
 You can also split the recipe up and prepare the stew in advance so spread out the different steps even more.
 Also, reheated stews are better anyways.

 for the stew:

 - 2kg venison or deer stewing meat like shoulder

 - 500g mixed root vegetables and leeks (or onions)

 - about 1l stock (beef or lamb work best)

 - pepper and allspice